data-engineer-sk/dataWarehouse-PostgreSQL-1/README.md

 <h2><span style="color:#008000;">Project Aims</span></h2>
 <p>
  Simulate a ETL pipeline process to collect data for data analysis.
 By using the API from Nasdaq.com, extract the histical stocks data, consumer price index, and the  market capacity for further analysis.
+The below four stocks have been chosen to be studied in this project.
  <ul>
   <li>APPLE Inc.</li>
   <li>VISA</li>